Disease and pest detection

-Q1: What are the key diagnostic tools yield-limiting seaweed diseases and pests (e.g., epiphytes and endophytes) associated with cultivation sites and the wider environment?
+Our Question: What are the best tools for diagnosing yield-limiting seaweed diseases and pests (e.g., epiphytes and endophytes) at cultivation sites and in the wider environment?

-The commercial farming of seaweeds has always been beset with pathogen and pest problems, leading to scarcity, or at times total lack of availability of good quality propagules for re-planting purposes.
-This scarcity has led to the large-scale movement of seaweeds between regions to re-populate growing areas, thus spreading diseases and pests.
+The commercial farming of seaweeds has always been beset with pathogen and pest problems, leading to scarcity, or at times a total lack of availability of good quality propagules for re-planting.
+This has resulted in the large-scale movement of seaweeds between regions to re-populate growing areas, spreading diseases and pests in the process.
 For example, ‘ice-ice’ malaise and macro-epiphytes are predominant in Kappaphycus farms and infestations can significantly adversely affect the crop quality and yield.
 Ice-ice and epiphytism, however, are complex syndromes caused by a variety of poorly known bacteria and algae, respectively.
-Promoting the use of molecular detection techniques and GIS software, will allow us to diagnose key yield-limiting seaweed diseases and pests and indicate their prevalence/ distribution with unprecedented efficacy and reliability.
+Promoting the use of molecular detection techniques and GIS software will allow us to diagnose key yield-limiting seaweed diseases and pests and indicate their prevalence/ distribution with unprecedented efficacy and reliability.

 Similar to other seaweed crops globally, the early success of open water Kappahycus (sensu lato) cultivation in the developing countries has mostly relied on the vegetative propagation, via cuttings, of a relatively small genetic stock.
 Little innovation has been applied and after 40 years, problems such as loss of strain vigour, decrease in biomass, susceptibility to disease outbreaks and epiphyte infestations, in part worsened by climate change, have led to decreased growth performance and carrageenan quality (yield, gel strength and molecular weight).
 To underpin crop improvement, it is necessary to intensify early efforts towards the characterisation of the seaweed bioresource.
-In parallel, SAMS, notably via GlobalSeaweed, has been pioneering new non-invasive methods for cost-effective algal phenotyping, strain selection, and crop improvement.
-This WP initiates a holistic strategy towards sustainable crop improvement, starting from the initial identification of existing genetic resources, to the establishment of seedbanks to supply farmers with healthy and high performing stock, and the test of new strains for resistance to abiotic and biotic stresses.
+In parallel, SAMS, notably via GlobalSeaweed (the predecessor to the GlobalSeaweedSTAR programme), has been pioneering new non-invasive methods for cost-effective algal phenotyping, strain selection, and crop improvement.
+This Research Area initiates a holistic strategy towards sustainable crop improvement, starting from the initial identification of existing genetic resources, to the establishment of seedbanks to supply farmers with healthy and high performing stock, and the test of new strains for resistance to abiotic and biotic stresses.